pedroandreou/LibraryManagementSystem/README.md

 ## :whale: Docker
 #### How to run the Tkinter app in a Docker container on Linux:
+But before doing so, run the application just once on your Linux OS; so the DB can be created as the Docker container to get up will need to mount the DB.
+If the DB does not exist, it will lead to errors
 ```
 xhost +
 sudo apt-get install x11-xserver-utils (Haven't included it in the requirements.txt as pip cannot find a matching distribution for this package)